Prague has nightlife for every day of the week, but above all between Thursday and Saturday.

 The most common drink in Prague is beer.
-If you feel like ordering a mixed drink, you will have to order the two drinks separtely and pay for them separately.
+If you feel like ordering a mixed drink, you will have to order the two drinks separately and pay for them separately.

-Dress code: Normally the bars and clubs in Prague don’t have dress codes, but you might want to dress-up if you plan on going to Duplex.
+Dress code: Normally the bars and clubs in Prague don’t have dress codes, but you might want to dress smartly if you plan on going to Duplex.